icopy-site/awesome/docs/awesome/free-for-dev.md

   * [fly.io](https://fly.io/) - Fly is a platform for applications that need to run globally.
 It runs your code close to users and scales compute in cities where your app is busiest.
 Write your code, package it into a Docker image, deploy it to Fly's platform and let that do all the work to keep your app snappy.
 Free for side projects, $10/mo of service credit that automatically applies to any paid service.
 And if you ran really small virtual machines, credits will go a long way.
   * [Divio](https://www.divio.com/) - A platform to manage cloud application deploying only using Docker.
 Available free subscription for development projects.
   * [Koyeb](https://www.koyeb.com) - Koyeb is a developer-friendly serverless platform to deploy apps globally.
 Seamlessly run Docker containers, web apps, and APIs with git-based deployment, native autoscaling, a global edge network, and built-in service mesh and discovery.
 Koyeb provides two nano services to run your apps with its forever-free tier and also sponsors open-source projects with free resources.
   * [Railway](https://railway.app) - Railway is an infrastructure platform where you can provision infrastructure, develop with that infrastructure locally, and then deploy to the cloud.
-3 Projects, 2 Plugins / Project, 2 Environments / Project, 3 Live Deploys / Environment available for free.
+1GB Disk, 512 MB RAM, limited to $5 of usage monthly available for free.

 ## BaaS